 Does SDV “certify” dogs trained by other organizations or individuals?
 No, we do not certify dogs trained by other organizations or individuals.

 Where do you get the dogs?
 We have built long-standing partnerships with several breeders to ensure not only healthy dogs, but sound temperament as well.
-We also participate in a breeding cooperative through our accrediting body, Assistance Dogs International.
+We also participate in a breeding cooperative through our accrediting body, Assistance Dogs International, and have our own breeding program.

 What breeds do you use, and what characteristics do you look for?
-We primarily use Labrador Retrievers (as do most service dog providers), and sometimes Great Danes, Golden Retrievers or rescue dogs (on a case-by-case basis).
+We primarily use Labrador Retrievers (as do most service dog providers), and sometimes Golden Retrievers or released guide dogs.
 The most important qualities we look for in a dog, regardless of breed, are excellent health (including orthopedics), a friendly, intelligent personality, a strong work ethic and desire to please.

 What about health requirements?
 Health screenings are an absolute necessity in ensuring each dog we place is mentally and physically able to perform the tasks required.
 The screenings occasionally remove an otherwise exceptional dog from the service dog program.
 It can be a heart-breaking decision to remove an animal from the program, but our primary concerns are for the well-being of both our dogs and their future partners.